A Description of the Appraisal Process

 Arriving at a Value Conclusion

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-It is important to note that while this amount is probably the most accurate indication of what a house is worth, it may not be the final sales price.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Ramstar Appraisal will guarantee you get the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+At the end of the day, an appraiser from Ramstar Appraisal will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.